Diego Zabala

-Diego Martín Zabala Morales (born 19 September 1991) is a Uruguayan footballer who plays as an attacking midfielder for Nacional in the Uruguayan Primera División.
+Diego Martín Zabala Morales (born 19 September 1991) is a Uruguayan footballer who plays as an attacking midfielder for Amazonas.

 Career

 Zabala started his career playing for Racing Club de Montevideo in 2011.
 He helped his team to a second-place finish in the 2014 Apertura tournament, although the team finished last in the immediately following 2015 Clausura.

 The Uruguayan midfielder joined Vélez Sarsfield on loan for the 2016 Argentine Primera División.
 He debuted in a 0–1 defeat to Arsenal de Sarandí for the sixth fixture.
 Zabala scored his first two goals for the team in the tenth fixture, helping Vélez comeback in the game to defeat Rosario Central 3–2.

+Zabala played for Uruguayan club Nacional from 2022 to 2024.
+In 2025, he joined Brazilian club Amazonas.